-Pöschl Tabak GmbH & Co KG (Pöschl) deems the protection of the privacy and confidential nature of the personal data (“data”) of visitors to our website www.poeschl-tobacco.com (”web¬site“) and of our customers and suppliers, to be an important matter.
-The following rules explain how we handle the data of the visitors that we process in connection with our website and the data of the points of contact at our customers and suppliers.
+At Pöschl Tabak GmbH & Co KG (“Pöschl”, “we” or “us”), protecting the privacy and confidentiality of the personal data (“data”) of visitors to our website www.poeschl-tobacco.com (“website”) and our customers and suppliers is of extreme importance.
+The following provisions describe how we treat visitors’ data, which we process in conjunction with the offer on our website, as well as the data of the contact persons from our customers and suppliers.

 Pöschl Tabak GmbH & Co KG

 The operational Data Protection Officer can be contacted at: